diegojromerolopez/diegojromerolopez.github.io/content/en/post/2026-01-12-how-to-use-a-llm-to-upgrade-your-project.md

 This project was created as a proof of concept, and seriously lacks the quality expected for a Software Engineering project.
 This needs to change.

+I will be using *vibe-coding* as in our previous run with the zero-shot prompts.

 ## The process

 ### Use the old versions